bjpop/gurita/docsrc/scatter.rst

   -x COLUMN, --xaxis COLUMN
   -y COLUMN, --yaxis COLUMN

-Scatter plots can be plotted for two numerical features as illustrated in the :ref:`example above <scatter_example>`, one on each of the axes.
+Scatter plots can be plotted for two numerical columns as illustrated in the :ref:`example above <scatter_example>`, one on each of the axes.

-Scatter plots can also be used to compare a numerical feature against a categorical feature.
-In the example below, the numerical ``tip`` feature is compared with the categorical ``day`` feature in the ``tips.csv`` dataset:
+Scatter plots can also be used to compare a numerical column against a categorical column.
+In the example below, the numerical ``tip`` column is compared with the categorical ``day`` column in the ``tips.csv`` dataset:

 .. code-block::